spanish grammar rules

 Te gusta aprender español. — You like learning Spanish.

-Check out this in-depth guide on the verb gustar once you’ve got down the basics.
+Check out this post on the verb gustar once you’ve got down the basics.

 14. Verbs of Change